-Made up of two words – the prefix ‘phyto’ and ‘cannabinoids’, phytocannabinoids can be defined as the naturally occurring cannabinoids found in hemp and cannabis plants.
-Even though phytocannabinoids can be found in other kinds of plants such as the Echinacea Purpurea as well, but the researchers state that cannabis plant contains 545 compounds out of which about 113 are phytocannabinoids.
+Made up of two words – the prefix ‘Phyto’ and ‘Cannabinoids’, phytocannabinoids can be defined as the naturally occurring cannabinoids found in hemp and cannabis plants.
+Even though phytocannabinoids can be found in other kinds of plants such as the Echinacea Purpurea as well, the researchers state that the cannabis plant contains 545 compounds out of which about 113 are phytocannabinoids.

-While many countries have classified cannabis as a drug, over the time, it has been scientifically proven that cannabinoids can help people around the world fight serious disorders.
-For this reason numerous countries across the globe have now started looking at cannabis from a medicinal point of view.
+While many countries have classified Cannabis as a drug, over time, it has been scientifically proven that Cannabinoids can help people around the world fight serious disorders.
+For this reason, numerous countries across the globe have now started looking at Cannabis from a medicinal point of view.

-While all the cannabinoids produced in plants are known as phytocannabinoids, did you know that our bodies are capable of producing cannabinoids known as Endocannabinoids on their own?
+While all the Cannabinoids produced in plants are known as phytocannabinoids, our bodies are capable of producing cannabinoids known as Endocannabinoids on their own?
 Amazing, right?
-What’s more interesting is that you do not have to consume cannabis at all to be able to help produce them!
+What’s more interesting is that you do not have to consume cannabis at all to be able to help produce them.

 Want to know how the most common phytocannabinoids react and interact with our endocannabinoid system?
 Read on!